-David and Rolf will present an overview of the Woodland Tree Foundation’s 20-year efforts to expand Woodland’s tree canopy and build community.
+David and Rolf presented an overview of the Woodland Tree Foundation’s 20-year efforts to expand Woodland’s tree canopy and build community.
 One of the Foundation’s key goals is to re-introduce and preserve native oaks in the Woodland landscape.
 This is consistent with the City’s goal of increasing its tree cover from 15% to 25% by 2035, one of the pillars of its Climate Action Plan.
-They will discuss how the Foundation is “re-oaking” the Highway 113 corridor, an area once rich with valley oaks before the advent of farming and advocating for re-oaking Woodland’s new developments.
-There will also be discussion of the Foundation’s current project to revise Woodland’s tree ordinance, in cooperation with the City, to provide better protection for Woodland’s trees, with a special emphasis on native oak protection.
+They discussed how the Foundation is “re-oaking” the Highway 113 corridor, an area once rich with valley oaks before the advent of farming and advocating for re-oaking Woodland’s new developments.
+There was also a discussion of the Foundation’s current project to revise Woodland’s tree ordinance, in cooperation with the City, to provide better protection for Woodland’s trees, with a special emphasis on native oak protection.
 Informed and active citizenry is essential to preserve Woodland’s tree culture.
 The stakes have never been higher.

 County Road One: Rediscovering Yolo County’s Food, Wine, and Agriculture

 Recording of a Live Knowledge @ Noon presentation by Ann M. Evans & Geogeanne Brennan on Wednesday, November 11th, 12:00pm.